Actor Brian Tyree Henry Uses Acting To Remind Black Folks That They Can Do Anything - NewsBreak

 “I grew up as most of us Black men and Black women in a society hearing what we can’t be,” said Henry.
 “We’ve been told, no, you can’t aspire to be that.
 Make sure that you push everything down and don’t feel anything.
 So what I’ve had the absolute honor and grace of being able to discover in acting is it gave me an outlet.
 It gave me an opportunity to play several different layers and several different sides of who a Black man can be in this world.
 I just want to constantly do this as a reminder that you can do anything.”

-Cassius’ profile cover story on the inspiring journey of Brian Tyree Henry here.
+Read more from Cassius ’ profile cover story on the inspiring journey of Brian Tyree Henry here .

 Comments / 0